SkylineCommunications/dataminer-docs/solutions/custom_solutions/Vecima_Remote_PHY_Monitor/Remote_PHY_Monitoring_Access_Restriction.md

    1. Assign the R-PHY Analog & RF users for which you want to restrict access to the newly created group.

-1. For each [protocol used in the Remote PHY Monitoring solution](xref:Remote_PHY_Monitoring_components), change the level attribute for the parameters these users should not have access to:
+1. For each [protocol used in the Remote PHY Monitoring Solution](xref:Remote_PHY_Monitoring_components), change the level attribute for the parameters these users should not have access to:

    1. In the Protocols & Templates module in Cube, right-click the Production version of the protocol for which you want to restrict access, and click *Open*: